oidcproxydotnet/OidcProxy.Net/docs/gocloudnative.org/content/Concepts/what-is-a-reverse-proxy.md

 ![Direct communication with an API](https://raw.githubusercontent.com/thecloudnativewebapp/GoCloudNative.Bff/main/docs/gocloudnative.org/content/Concepts/diagrams/api.png)

 ## Preventing direct access by implementing a reverse proxy
-If you want to prevent direct communication with the API, say, for security reasons, then the traffic must be relayed to it's destination.
+If you want to prevent direct communication with the API, say, for security reasons, then the traffic must be relayed to its destination.
 This is schematically displayed in the following diagram:

 ![Direct communication with an API](https://raw.githubusercontent.com/thecloudnativewebapp/GoCloudNative.Bff/main/docs/gocloudnative.org/content/Concepts/diagrams/reverse-proxy-one-api.png)

-In this situatation the A-record of your domain will point to the reverse proxy.
-This is the entry-point of your network.
+In this situatation, the A-record of your domain will point to the reverse proxy.
+This is the entry point of your network.
 By implementing a reverse proxy, what traffic goes where or is allowed at all, can now be regulated by the reverse proxy.

-## Using a reverse proxy as load balancer
+## Using a reverse proxy as load-balancer
-Reverse Proxies are particulary usefull when you are scaling your application horizontally.
-In that case, you'll have multiple webservers with different IP addresses.
+Reverse Proxies are particularly useful when you are scaling your application horizontally.
+In that case, you'll have multiple web servers with different IP addresses.
 Scaling will not be effective if the A-record always points to a single server.

-Instead, the A-record of your domain will point to the reverse proxy and it will decide how to devide the load between the two instances of the API.
+Instead, the A-record of your domain will point to the reverse proxy and it will decide how to divide the load between the two instances of the API.
 This is schematically displayed in the following diagram:

 ![Direct communication with an API](https://raw.githubusercontent.com/thecloudnativewebapp/GoCloudNative.Bff/main/docs/gocloudnative.org/content/Concepts/diagrams/reverse-proxy-two-apis.png)